finos/symphony-wdk/docs/reference.md

 ### <a name="activity-id"></a>id (activity)

-Activity's identifier, should be unique across workflow.
-As it can be used as a variable identifier only alphanumerical characters are allowed (`_` can be used a separator).
+Activity's identifier should be unique across workflows.
+As it can be used as a variable identifier only alphanumeric characters are allowed (`_` can be used as a separator).

 Example: